brunobrown/logging-discord/README.md

 - [English](README.md)
 - [Português](README-pt.md)

 `Logging Discord` is a tool that streamlines error message logging to a Discord channel.
-It enables the sending of tracebacks and custom-specific information messages.
+It enables the sending of tracebacks and custom specific information messages.
 Below, you will find details, parameters and methods, as well as usage examples.

 ## Table of Contents